Over the years, I have compiled “Best practices” checklists and implementation guides for several popular Microsoft cloud services, for example:

 - And more

-You can obtain the best practices checklists & guides from the Store.
-Each publication is updated regularly (at least annual or sometimes semi-annual updates), and yes, your purchase *includes* those future updates.
+You can obtain the best practices checklists & guides here.
+Each publication is updated regularly (at least annual or sometimes semi-annual updates).
+I publish these updates through GumRoad.

 Quick and Easy: Some best practices you can implement today